 FHIM Modeling Governance Process

 The FHIM fact sheet lays out the modeling process for the FHIM.
-The FHIM modeling governing process as described in the modeling process fact sheet is summarized in graphical form in Figure 6, and involves seven stakeholders: FHA Managing Board; FHIM manager; FHIM technical team; lead domain modeler; FHIM modeling team; federal partners; and terminology team.
+The FHIM modeling governing process as described in the modeling process fact sheet is summarized in graphical form in Figure 6, and involves seven stakeholders: FHA Managing Board; FHIM manager; lead domain modeler; FHIM modeling team; federal partners; and terminology team.

-There are over 40 different FHIM information domains.
+There are currently 36 different FHIM information domains.
+This number is expected to increase in the future as new information is identified during the modeling of the remaining domains.
 For a domain to be modeled, it is prioritized by the managing board based on the need of the federal partners, who bring their use cases and information requirements to the effort.
 The prioritized domain is then scheduled to be modeled by the FHIM manager who identifies the modeler and the modeling team.
 The lead domain modeler harmonizes the FHIM baseline with the existing interoperability standards and the FHIM modeling team identify the SMEs.
 The lead domain modeler and the FHIM modeling team work together to identify and model key use cases and confirm or modify the draft elements.
-The FHIM technical team takes the lead to publish domain for review, once it has been shown to meet quality requirements.
+The FHIM modeling team takes the lead to publish domain for review, once it has been shown to meet quality requirements.

 Federal partners review the published domain and make any necessary comments or suggestions.
-Based on the received comments and feedback, the FHIM modeling team upgrades the domain and the FHIM technical team publishes the comment dispositions.
-The FHIM technical team then publishes the domain.
+Based on the received comments and feedback, the FHIM modeling team updates the domain and publishes the comment dispositions.
+The FHIM modeling team then publishes the domain.

 Further information on the detail modeling process and its governance can be found at http://fhims.org/content/420A62FD03B6_root.html